This blog may contain affiliate links. Read our disclosure policy for more info.

 Just 15 minutes down the road from Radium is Invermere and it is PACKED with awesome things to do.

-Invermere is home to Windermere Lake, Kinsman Beach, and a variety of other day-on-the-lake options.
-Make sure you pack your sunscreen and hat – you’ll need them!
+As we’ve mentioned earlier, Invermere is home to the stunning Windermere Lake, but that’s not all!
+You’ll also find the incredible Kinsman Beach, and a variety of other day-on-the-lake options nearby.
+So, make sure you pack your sunscreen and hat – you’ll need them!

 20. Relax at Fairmont Hot Springs

-If Radium Hot Springs got you hooked, the next step is to check out Fairmont Hot Springs!
-It’s just about 30 minutes drive south of Radium, and offers a luxurious, relaxing environment to spend a day at.
+If Radium Hot Springs has got you hooked, the next step is to check out Fairmont Hot Springs!
+It’s just a 30-minute drive south of Radium, and offers a luxurious, relaxing environment that’s perfect for spending a blissful couple of hours.

-The Fairmont Hot Springs are gorgeous clear, natural mineral hot springs – the largest in Canada!
-There are multiple pools to relax in, with the soaker pool at a comfortable 39°C (102°F) and the swimming and dive pool at a bit cooler, 32°C (89°F) and 30°C (86°F).
-Take in the sights of the panoramic mountain views and just breathe.
+The Fairmont Hot Springs are gorgeous and clear natural mineral hot springs – the largest in Canada actually!
+There are multiple pools to relax in, with the soaker pool at a comfortable 39 °C (102 °F) and the swimming and dive pool at a bit cooler, at 32 °C (89 °F) and 30 °C (86 °F).
+Will you let your stress wash away with the warm water, take in the sights of the panoramic mountain views and just breathe.

 Related Read: The Fairmont Hot Springs are located in the small town of Fairmont.
 Check out all of the other fun things to do in Fairmont, BC!

 Where are all my adrenaline seekers at?
 This one’s for you!
-Valley Zipline Adventures is not for the faint-hearted, with a roue of 7 zip lines over a section of 2000 feet!
-While you’re high up in the air, you can take in the stunning views of the Dry Gulch Valley.
+Valley Zipline Adventures is not for the faint-hearted, with a roué of 7 zip lines over a section of 2000 feet (610 m).
+While you’re high up in the air, you can take in the stunning views of the Dry Gulch Valley below – if you dare to look down, of course!

 22. Go camping

 Camping has got to be one of the quintessential Canadian experiences.
 And what better place to do it in the Columbia Valley?
-There are a few options for camping around Radium Hot Springs.
+In fact, there are tons of fantastic options for camping around Radium Hot Springs.

 23. Mountain biking and trail riding

-If you’re comfortable on two wheels, try out the endless mountain biking and trail-riding options in this region!
-There are over 150 mountain bike trails, and another 61 trails appropriate for e-bikes (flatter, easier rides).
+If you’re comfortable on two wheels, you won’t want to miss out on the endless mountain biking and trail-riding fun that comes around in summertime!
+There are over 150 mountain bike trails, and another 61 trails appropriate for e-bikes (flatter, easier rides) around Radium, more than enough to keep you busy for your upcoming trip.

-Trails are grouped into networks around the region, including Panorama Mountain Resort, Swansea Mountain Recreation Site, or Lillian Lake.
-These areas are all within an hour of Radium.
+The trails are grouped into networks around the region, including Panorama Mountain Resort, Swansea Mountain Recreation Site, or Lillian Lake, all of which are within an hour’s drive of Radium.

 Where to Stay in Radium Hot Springs, BC

-Personally, the Radium Chalet is my favorite go-to.
-It is super affordable while still providing some awesome features including rooms with amazing mountain views, fireplaces, kitchens, and more.
-It is located just on the edge of Radium village, so it’s a quieter option while still being central.
+The Radium Chalet is one of my favorite affordable accommodation options in Radium, offering rooms with amazing mountain views, fireplaces, kitchens, a balcony, you name it!
+It is also located just on the edge of Radium, so it’s also a quieter option while still being pretty central.

-Related read: Head further down the valley to the highly underrated town of Cranbrook.
-Contrary to what you might’ve heard, there’s plenty to do and see in Cranbrook and its surroundings!
+Related Read: Head further down the valley to the highly underrated town of Cranbrook.
+Despite flying under the radar for many, there’s plenty to do and see here in Cranbrook!

 Renting a Car in British Columbia